ShipEngine/shipengine-dotnet/README.md

 Update the [Changelog](./CHANGELOG.md) with any relevant new features or bug fixes.

-In the `ShipEngine.csproj` file, update to the desired version (using [semantic versioning](https://semver.org/)) and push to your fork.
+In the `ShipEngineSDK.csproj` file, update to the desired version (using [semantic versioning](https://semver.org/)) and push to your fork.

 Run `dotnet format`